-Users trump maintainers, except in specifically maintainer-focused documents.
+Users take precedence over maintainers, except in specifically maintainer-focused documents.

 Homebrew’s audience includes users with a wide range of education and experience, and users for whom English is not a native language.
 We aim to support as many of those users as feasible.